-Withdrawal from the University in the first seven weeks of the term: (12-week / 13-week terms) shall follow the refund table as outlined below.
-For 26- and 40-week term enrollments see Table 2.
+Withdrawal from the University in the first eight weeks of a term (of a 12- to 13-week term) shall follow the refund table as outlined below.
+For Full Stack Development students enrolled in the 26- to 40-week term enrollments see Table 2.
 Special re-entry enrollments will not be eligible for a refund as the re-entry fee is not refundable unless mitigating and uncontrollable circumstances contribute to withdrawal.

-Table 1 - Refund Percentage Schedule
+Table 1 - Refund Percentage Sched

-Cancellation Date Refunded % of Tuition Week 1 100% Week 2 80% of any course started, 100% of courses not yet started where sequential order is set Week 3 70% of any course started, 100% of courses not yet started where sequential order is set Week 4 60% of any course started, 100% of courses not yet started where sequential order is set Week 5 50% of any course started, 100% of courses not yet started where sequential order is set Week 6 40% of any course started, 100% of courses not yet started where sequential order is set No refund after week 6 Except for the value of any course not yet started where a sequential order is set.
-In such a case
+Cancellation Date Refunded % of Tuition

+Week 1 80% of any course started; 100% of courses not yet started

+where sequential order is set

+Week 2 70% of any course started; 100% of courses not yet started

+where sequential order is set

+Week 3 60% of any course started; 100% of courses not yet started

+where sequential order is set

+Week 4 50% of any course started; 100% of courses not yet started

+where sequential order is set

+Week 5 40% of any course started; 100% of courses not yet started

+where sequential order is set

+Week 6 30% of any course started;100% of courses not yet started

+where sequential order is set

+Week 7 20% of any course started; 100% of courses not yet started

+where sequential order is set.